srinivasu-developer/algorithms/matrix/readme.md

 #### Matrices Addition
 The addition of two matrices A m*n and Bm*n gives a matrix Cm*n.
-Here, m and n represents the number of rows and columns in the matrix respectively
+Here, m and n represents the number of rows and columns in the matrix respectively.

 #### Matrices Subtraction
 The subtraction of two matrices Am*n and Bm*n gives a matrix Cm*n.
 Here, m and n represents the number of rows and columns in the matrix respectively.